 |Random Color HEX||#917555|

 Once encoded, we need to actually save it to a file.
 How do we do that?
 Well it is quite simple actually.
 The Operating System (OS) you run and use your design application(s) on (Windows, Mac, iOS, Android, etc.) has prewritten code giving you this power.
-Again, prewritten code stacked on prewritten code often gives us an easy way to accomplish tasks that would otherwise be more difficult.
+Again, prewritten code stacked on prewritten code often gives us an easy way to accomplish tasks that would otherwise be more difficult and time consuming.

 Long story short, the encoded data needs to be inserted into an empty file.
 When saving the file, it needs to have a file extension appended to the file’s name.
 Think